 Archery is one of those sports that if you probably didn’t have the right equipment you’d never be a real archer.
 Your tools are your arsenal as it is a sport where you learn how to master your mind, body and your tools to become good at the sport.
 The most important tool at your disposal, is, of course, your bow.

 A compound bow is a pretty modern standard for the bow.
 It is known for its levering system that consists of pulleys, and cables that are used to bend and contract the limbs in order to make the shot.
 In most games nowadays, it is the one that is in use, being useful for target practice and recreational hunting.
-The pulley/cam system grants the user a mechanical advantage, and so the limbs of a compound bow are much stiffer than those of a recurve bow or longbow.
+Whatever type of bow you used (either cruzer lite or cruzer G2 ) the pulley/cam system grants the user a mechanical advantage, and so the limbs of a compound bow are much stiffer than those of a recurve bow or longbow.

 With such an eccentric yet advantageous instrument, it is crucial to learn how to properly take care of it.
 A bow like this is prone to falling into disrepair so follow these steps to keep your beloved bow in tip-top shape!